Bedrock-OSS/bedrock-wiki/docs/scripting/typescript.md

 parent: Scripting
 ---

-[//]: # (Documentation is heavily based on https://minecraft-addon-tools.github.io/tutorials/getting-started)
+[//]: # 'Documentation is heavily based on https://minecraft-addon-tools.github.io/tutorials/getting-started'

 [TypeScript](https://www.typescriptlang.org/) is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 TypeScript is designed for the development of large applications and transcompiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.